 Amber has been published in both the Washington Post, Dallas Morning News and Texas Monthly as an opinion columnist on issues such as fair GED testing and an visions for an equitable South Dallas.

-Robbie's roots are in Montessori education, and she currently provides digital and messaging strategy for electoral candidates across the country.
+Robbie's roots are in Montessori education, public education and she currently provides digital and messaging strategy for electoral candidates across the country.

 Caazena Hunter is a coach, facilitator and educator.
 Caazena holds a dual bachelors in Spanish and Sociology with an International Studies Certificate from the University of Tulsa.
 She also holds a masters in Sociology from the University of North Texas.